Nicholaus Contreraz: Life at the Arizona Boys Ranch

 On February 27, a few days before he died, Contreraz was allowed to speak to his family on the telephone.
 His grandmother, Connie Woodward, later told The Arizona Republic newspaper that facility staff monitored the conversation which was held over speaker phone.
-They informed her that he had not eaten in a week but that it was not something to be concerned about.
+They informed her that he had not eaten in a week but that it was not something about which she should be concerned.

 Woodward stated that "I asked Nickie, 'What's the matter, babe?' and he couldn't put sentences together.
 I guess he didn't have the breath.
 He said, 'Wanna die.
 Wanna be with Dad.
 Too hard.'"
 She also quoted him as saying "Chest hurts bad".
 Contreraz's mother, Julie Vega, also later stated that during his final conversation he had with his family, he coughed uncontrollably.
 Despite what would seem to be the alarming nature of this conversation, for whatever reason no apparent attempt was made to make sure that he received reliable medical attention, nor was any such attempt apparently made after Contreraz spoke with Don Berg, his probation officer, two days later.
 The day before he died, he was quoted as saying "Lord, help me, I need help, I need help..."